citp/privacy-policy-historical/p/pe/pet/petcircle.com.au.md

 Pet Circle collects personal information to purposefully conduct our business and services as an e-commerce organisation.
 Any personal information we collect, is done so when you perform a transaction on our website, register, subscribe to our newsletter or contact us.

-Personal information we do collect includes your name, address, email, phone number and billing address.
+**Pet Circle does _not_ store credit card numbers.
+These are securely held by a large third-party payment processor (eWay).** Personal information we do collect includes your name, address, email, phone number and billing address.
 All personal information that we collect will be done so in a lawful and unobtrusive manner.

 When we collect information, attempts will be made to ensure each individual understands why such information is being collected, how it will be used and who such information will be given to.